cncf/toc/process/due-diligence-guidelines.md

 Some details that might inform the above include:

-* Does ithe project have a sound, documented process for source control, issue tracking, release management etc.
+* Does the project have a sound, documented process for source control, issue tracking, release management etc.
 * Does it have a documented process for adding committers?
 * Does it have a documented governance model of any kind?
 * Does it have committers from multiple organizations?